 A ‘digital nomad’ is someone who travels on a permanent or semi-permanent basis while making a living working from their laptop, usually by running an online business.
-Here’s my account of spending a year as a digital nomad.
+I did it full-time for nine months not so long ago.

 Sure, being able to throw my laptop in my rucksack and jet off to another country is generally pretty frickin’ amazing, and I feel incredibly lucky to be in the position to do so.

 There are drawbacks and challenges to this lifestyle, too, though.
 But if you run your own business from your computer – as many of my editorial colleagues do – this still affords you plenty of ways to make the most of your location-independent business.

 Of course, this one still depends on your wider situation.
 But in general, running your business from your laptop means you aren’t tied to a particular location.
 You may not be able to keep moving around different countries digital-nomad style, but you still have a wider choice when it comes to choosing where to settle down – and you can move more easily, too!

 I started my career working in-house, but realising that most UK publishers were based in London was one reason I decided to go freelance.
 I didn’t want to live in London!
 So I relocated to Norwich, which is a much quieter, prettier and cheaper place to live.